sjsrey/stars/README.rst

    :width: 800
    :height: 400

-This repo is currently under construction and will eventually become the new home for STARS development.

-The current stable source code resides in ``/stars/legacy/win7``.

-This can be run using:

-   python -i starsgui.py

-Note that this version should work on the following platforms
+The current version of STARS is based on a refactoring to move from Numeric to Numpy.
+This version should work on the following platforms

 - Linux
 - Windows
 - Mac

+This can be run using:

+   python -i starsgui.py

 For more details on the plans for development, see `STARS History and Road Map <https://github.com/sjsrey/stars/blob/master/docs/history.rst>`_.